Advanced guide to Search Console

-Search Console offers a broad range of reports to help you monitor and optimize your site performance on Google Search, whether you're just getting started with SEO or you've mastered advanced SEO topics.
+Search Console offers a broad range of reports to help you monitor and optimize your site performance on Google Search, whether you're just getting started with SEO or you've learned advanced SEO topics.
 If you're just starting to learn about Search Console, check the beginner's SEO guide to Search Console too.

 The most relevant report will depend on the focus of your work.
 Broadly, it is possible to differentiate between reports that would be most relevant to web developers and those that would be most relevant to SEO specialists, digital marketers, and site administrators.
 While the groups have several intersection points, it's still useful to try and provide the most relevant reports for each group.